In June 2016 the Parish Council approved the following key objectives for the remainder of the term of the Council (to May 2019)

 - To support the setting up of a new charity enabling a range of services currently offered by Elms Road Children’s Centre to continue in the long term, following the withdrawal of County Council funding.

-Objective 1: To provide an improved range of leisure and recreational facilities within the Parish. – IN PROGRESS – Nortoft planning consultants (www.nortoft.co.uk) were appointed in 2017 to carry out master planning work on the Louie Memorial Fields and Pavilion.
-The first-phase plans were delivered in January 2019 with the installation of new play equipment for older children in the upper Louie Memorial Playing Field.
-Following parish-wide consultation in April 2018, NHPC has worked with community representatives to develop plans for a new multi-use community building to replace the outdated pavilion and scout hut.
-In the coming months these plans will undergo a formal planning approval process and further public consultation through Vale District Council.
+Objective 1: To provide an improved range of leisure and recreational facilities within the Parish. – COMPLETED– January 2019: installation of new play equipment for older children in the upper Louie Memorial Playing Field.
+IN PROGRESS: Following parish-wide consultation in April 2018, NHPC worked with community representatives to develop plans for a new multi-use community building to replace the outdated pavilion and scout hut.
+Planning permission was granted by Vale District Council in July 2019.
 All documents and the latest information can be found on the Louie Memorial page.

-Objective 2: To support, manage and improve spaces, buildings and services that are the Parish Council’s responsibilities – IN PROGRESS – In connection with progress on Objective 1, the master planning for Louie Memorial Fields has as a key focus the provision of new and improved Pavilion for which planning permission has now been granted.
+Objective 2: To support, manage and improve spaces, buildings and services that are the Parish Council’s responsibilities – IN PROGRESS – In connection with progress on Objective 1, the planning for Louie Memorial Fields has as a key focus the provision of new and improved Pavilion for which planning permission has now been granted.

 In late 2017 NHPC signed the lease agreement for a new Seacourt Hall as part of the West Way development, and negotiated and managed a smooth transition to temporary hall facilities in June 2018.
-The construction of the new community hub is now underway with a target completion date at the end of 2019.
+The construction of the new community hub is now nearing completion with a target move date of early January 2020.
 Councillors are engaged with the developers in regular “tenant gateway” meetings to agree the details of the fixtures, fittings and facilities of the new hall.

 Objective 3: To work with all relevant stakeholders to ensure that the redevelopment of Botley Centre proceeds with as little disruption as possible to the activities of residents and local businesses. – IN PROGRESS – After a number of delays the sale of the West Way Shopping Centre to the Botley Development Company/Mace completed on 26th January 2018.
 The temporary relocation of the Co-op, Tesco, Lloyds chemist, the Seacourt Hall and Baptist Church completed in August 2018 and work on the construction is well underway with the community hub nearing completion.

 NHPC continues to be involved in Community Liaison Group meetings and in direct meetings with Mace to gain clear and detailed information on the project management plans for implementing the Botley Centre redevelopment scheme to ensure that the revised plans meet community requirements during the works and on completion.